Relativistic dissipative hydrodynamics from kinetic theory with relaxation time approximation

-Grad's method, originally proposed for non-relativistic systems, was modified by Israel and Stewart so that it could be applicable in the relativistic case.
+Grad's method, originally proposed for non-relativistic systems, was modified by Israel and Stewart so that it could be applicable to the relativistic case.
 In this extension, known as 14-moment approximation, the distribution function is Taylor expanded in powers of four-momenta around its local equilibrium value.
-Truncating the Taylor expansion at second-order in momenta results in 14 unknowns that has to be determined to describe the distribution function.
+Truncating the Taylor expansion at second-order in momenta results in 14 unknowns that have to be determined to describe the distribution function.
 This expansion implicitly assumes a converging series in powers of momenta.
 In addition, it is assumed that the order of expansion in 14-moment approximation (expanded as a series in momenta) coincides with that of gradient expansion of hydrodynamics.
 This is evident because Grad's approximation truncated at second-order in momenta is not consistent with second-order hydrodynamics.

 Another assumption inherent in IS derivation is the choice of second moment of the BE to extract the equation of motion for the dissipative quantities.
 This choice is arbitrary in the sense that once the distribution function is specified, any moment of the BE will lead to a closed set of equations for the dissipative currents but with different transport coefficients.
 In fact, it has been pointed out in Ref. \cite{Denicol:2010xn} that instead of this ambiguous choice of the second-moment of BE by IS, the dissipative quantities can be obtained directly from their definition.
+Consistent and accurate formulation of relativistic dissipative hydrodynamics is still unresolved and is currently an active research area \cite{Denicol:2010xn,Jaiswal:2013fc,Jaiswal:2012qm,El:2009vj,Denicol:2012cn}.

-In this communication, we present an alternate derivation of hydrodynamic equations for dissipative quantities which does not make use of both these assumptions.
-We revisit the CE expansion of the distribution function using BE in relaxation time approximation.
+In this Rapid Communication, we present an alternative derivation of hydrodynamic equations for dissipative quantities which do not make use of both these assumptions.
+We revisit the CE expansion of the distribution function using BE in Relaxation Time Approximation (RTA).
 Using this expansion, we derive the first and second-order equations of motion for the dissipative quantities from their definition.
-For the case of one-dimensional scaling expansion, we compare our results with the results obtained by using both 14-moment approximation as well as second moment of BE (IS equations).
-We demonstrate that our results are in better agreement with direct numerical solution of BE as compared to those obtained by using IS equations.
+In one-dimensional boost-invariant Bjorken scenario, we demonstrate that our second-order results are in better agreement with transport results as compared to those obtained by using IS equations.
+We also illustrate that heuristic incorporation of higher-order corrections in viscous evolution equation significantly improves this agreement.